 2. What arrangement fee does the mortgage charge?

 Some of the cheapest mortgage rates come with ‘a catch’ – the lender will charge a big arrangement fee to set up the deal.
 Make sure you factor the cost of this fee into the loan rate.
 This is a quick way to do it:

 - Find out the monthly cost of the mortgage by entering the interest rate alongside the amount you want to borrow into an online mortgage calculator (taking note if it’s repayment or interest-only).

 - When you have the monthly cost, multiply it by the number of months in the term – for example a two-year fixed rate would be 24 months and a five-year fixed rate would be 60.

 - Add on the stated mortgage fee and you have the true overall cost of the mortgage.

-- Do the same again for different deals.
+- Do the same again for different deals and compare.

 Bear in mind arrangement fees become more significant on shorter-term loans as they work out at a higher cost per year.

 3. Am I free to leave or even overpay?